How Accurate Is An Online Bipolar Quiz?

-The first two types of bipolar disorders are the most common, but there are also other types of bipolar disorders that have varying qualities known as specifiers.
+The first two types of bipolar disorder are the most common, but there are also other types of bipolar disorders that have varying qualities known as specifiers.
 Some of the most common specifiers include:

-- Bipolar disorder with mixed features, which is a disorder in which manic symptoms are experienced at the same time as depressive symptoms
+- Bipolar disorder with mixed features, which is a disorder in which manic symptoms are experienced at the same time as depressive symptoms.

-- Bipolar disorder with melancholic features, which is a disorder in which one is unable to experience pleasure, and this concern makes up the bulk of the problem
+- Bipolar disorder with melancholic features, which is a disorder in which one is unable to experience pleasure, and this concern makes up the bulk of the problem.

-- Bipolar disorder with psychotic features, which is bipolar disorder experienced along with issues such as hallucinations, delusions, or irrational beliefs
+- Bipolar disorder with psychotic features, which is bipolar disorder experienced along with issues such as hallucinations, delusions, or irrational beliefs.

-- Bipolar disorder with anxious distress, in which symptoms of anxiety are featured in the disorder
+- Bipolar disorder with anxious distress, in which symptoms of anxiety are featured in the disorder.

 - Bipolar disorder with catatonia, which is a complex form of bipolar disorder in which an individual will become frozen in random poses or will engage in behaviors that are repetitive and serve no purpose.

-- Bipolar disorder with seasonal pattern, which is a type of bipolar disorder that comes around during a specific time of year for an individual
+- Bipolar disorder with seasonal pattern, which is a type of bipolar disorder that comes around during a specific time of year for an individual.

-- Bipolar disorder with atypical features, a type of bipolar disorder in which they do not portray the common features associated with their episodes (for example, sleeping less or eating more with depression)
+- Bipolar disorder with atypical features, a type of bipolar disorder in which they do not portray the common features associated with their episodes (for example, sleeping less or eating more with depression).